Healthy Grocery List ᐅ 13 Pantry Essentials

 Cold-pressed flaxseed oil should never be heated and only used for cold dishes: The oil is rich in omega-3 fatty acids, which are destroyed by high temperatures and result in harmful trans-fatty acids.
 It’s best to store flaxseed oil in the refrigerator.

-The fruit of the date palm actually contains more fiber than whole grain bread, more potassium than bananas and they support your digestion.
+The fruit of the date palm actually contains more fiber than whole grain bread, more potassium than bananas, and they support your digestion.
 Due to their high sugar content, dates provide runners (as well as non-runners) with a quick boost of energy and thus curb their cravings for sweets.
-Dates also go well in shakes and brownies..
+Dates also go well in shakes, energy balls, and brownies.

 9. Green leafy vegetables